etc1290/Stembase/log.md

 @@@ Roadmap
 	4. Collapse groups only works when leave parent groups or second members
-	5. Show error when drag into the same source groups -- finished
 	6. Prevent right-click the contextmenu firing
 	7. Merge mnt-get function into mnt-query
 	8. Rewrite or remove uxselect function in index-tag